All posts by stonecreek

 Sign Up Here

 Vegetarian breakfast, lunch, and snacks will be served each day, and for meals we will be using oryoki (Japanese nesting bowls).
-Oryoki sets will be available if you do not have one, and instruction will be given each day for those who are new to the practice.
+Oryoki sets will be available to borrow if you do not have one, or are available for purchase for $44.

 Each day will begin with a short orientation and opportunity for zazen instruction.
-Please plan on arriving by 6:45 am and on being in your seat ready to start by 6:55am.
+Please plan on arriving by 6:45am and on being in your seat ready to start by 6:55am.

-We look forward to practicing together!
+We look forward to practicing together.

-Half-Day Sitting – August 23
+Half-Day Sitting – September 6

-Led by Edmée Danan
+Led by Barton Stone

 Sliding scale donations, all are welcome regardless of resources.